Managing Your Board the Right Way

 Given these constraints, here are my tips for operating a successful Board of Directors:

 • Dealing with investors.
 Generally, you won’t be able to pick which investors sit on your Board.
 You will, however, want to establish a strong working relationship early.
 Establish a method for “casual” communication between Board meetings.
 Short, scheduled calls and lunches work well.
 Discuss your successes and challenges with your investors and ask for advice.
 Think through what you want out of each interaction beforehand, and don’t hold back material information.
 Casual communication builds trust and transparency and will help you get real work done between Board Meetings.
-It also eliminates surprises during Board Meetings since Board Members know the story going in.
+It also eliminates surprises during board meetings since board members know the story.

 • Independent Directors.
-You probably will have some say on who your independent Directors are — either because you picked them or your consent was required as part of the investment.
+You probably will have some say on who your independent Directors are — either because you picked them or your consent was required for the investment.
 Independent Directors want to be helpful.
-You should look for independent Directors who can shadow the key functions in your business and who understand multiple business models — not just the business model that made them successful.
-For startups and growth companies, there are three types of independent Directors that are valuable:
+You should look for independent Directors who can shadow your business's key functions and understand multiple business models, not just the business model that made them successful.
+For startups and growth companies, three types of independent Directors are valuable:

 Product and Technology Beasts know how to build and deliver things that customers will buy.
 They understand technology, product management, and product roadmaps.
 If you’re lucky, they’ve launched successful products in multiple markets.